Ultravis66/5090-FE-CFD-Simulation/README.md

 ### Flow Stagnation and Hot Spots

-The counterintuitive temperature drop (inlet hotter than outlet) reveals a critical design flaw in the cooling architecture.
+The counterintuitive temperature drop (inlet hotter than outlet) is from the cooling architecture.
 This occurs due to:

-- **Flow stagnation zones** where air becomes trapped with poor circulation
+- **Flow stagnation zones** where air becomes trapped with poor flow through
 - **Non-uniform flow distribution** through the porous media
-- **Hot pockets** forming in blocked regions (70°C) while main flow paths remain cooler (64°C)
+- **Hot pockets** forming in blocked regions

-The inlet temperature monitor is capturing air in a stagnant/recirculation zone that has been heated significantly, while the outlet monitor measures the primary flow path where air moves more freely through the fins.

 ### Porous Media Temperature Distribution